 To be able to send you Invoices in Precoro, your Supplier should have Supplier Portal access.
 More on this here.

-Follow this link to learn more on How to Set Up Tolerance Rate for Specific Suppliers.
+Follow this link to learn more about How to Set Up the Tolerance Rate for Specific Suppliers.

-Detailed information regarding items, prices, and quantities that were changed is shown directly in the document.
+Detailed information regarding items, prices, and quantities that were changed will be shown directly in the document.